 All documents required per shipment to export and import the goods are recorded.
+It is assumed that a new contract is drafted per shipment and that the contract has already been agreed upon and executed by both parties.
 Documents required for clearance by government ministries, customs authorities, port and container terminal authorities, health and technical control agencies and banks are taken into account.
 All documents required by banks for the issuance or securing a letter of credit are also taken into account.
-Documents that are renewed annually and that do not require renewal per shipment are not included.
+Documents that are requested at the time of clearance but that are valid for a year or longer and do not require renewal per shipment (for example, an annual tax clearance certificate) are not included.
+Documents that are required purely for purposes of preferential treatment are no longer included (for example, a certificate of origin to obtain preferential RTA/FTA treatment).

-These indicators are measured by assuming the export / import of a standardized cargo of goods by ocean transport.
+These indicators are measured by assuming the export / import of a standardized cargo (dry-cargo, 20foot, full container load, with a weight of 10 tons and value of USD 20,000) of goods by ocean transport.
 The goods must not be not hazardous, nor include military items; must not need refrigeration or any special environment; must not require any sanitary, phytosanitary or environmental safety standard other than accepted international standards; and must be one of the economy's leading export / import products.
 The methodology also assumes that the exporting / importing company is located in the economy's largest business city and it does not operate from an export processing zone or an industrial estate with export or import privileges.